COPD: Dining Tips

 If you are trying to lose weight, eat fresh fruits and vegetables instead of bread and pasta for most of your complex carbohydrates.
 Also choose low-fat protein, such as lean meats and low-fat dairy products.

-Ask your healthcare provider how much sodium you should have each day.
-Too much sodium causes f you to retain fluids.
+Ask your healthcare provider how much salt (sodium) you should have each day.
+Too much sodium causes you to retain fluids.
 This makes breathing more difficult and may raise your blood pressure.

 Keep hydrated.
 Drink 48 to 64 ounces of water over the course of the day.
 Ask your healthcare provider about how much fluid you should drink each day.